vcg-uvic/sfm_benchmark_release/README.md

   * **Link:** if desired.

 You can find an example in the `example` folder.
-It contains four images for the `Reichstag` dataset, for which we have extracted features and matches.
-Let's consider a toy set with only four images:
+It contains four images for the `reichstag` dataset, for which we have extracted features with SIFT and matches using simple nearest-neighbour matching.
+Let's consider a toy set with only four
+images:

 ```bash
 $ ls imw2019-test/reichstag